FlavioFS/ProgrammingTechniques2/README.md

-# ProgrammingTechniques2
+# ProgrammingTechniques2 :repeat_one:

+## Description
+Repo for class assignments.

-Practicing techniques like: JUnit, continuous integration...
+### Practicing techniques like:
+ - JUnit
+ - Continuous integration
+ - Git